DrSleepy/AWS-Certified-Developer-Exam-Notes/CloudFront.md

 ## CloudFront - Edge Locations

-The bunch of servers around the world are referred to as Edge Locations.
+1. The 'bunch of servers' around the world are referred to as Edge Locations.
-CloudFront utilizes these edge locations to cache your content.
+2. CloudFront utilizes these edge locations to cache your content.
+3. It is not only used for READs but also PUTs.

 **Edge Locations are NOT limit to AWS Regions.
 There are many more edge locations than AWS Regions**